lrodriguezlujan/neurostr/doc/selectors.md

 So far, we have a (large) set of selector functions that might cover our needs.
 But, imagine that we need a essential selector that, unfortunately, we forgot to implement.
 Wouldn't be nice to be able to reuse other selectors?.
 That's where selector operations become really useful.
 Now we proceed to describe the operations available, but in the [next section](#create) we show you how to use the selector operations to create a new useful selector.
 At the moment all operations are templated operations, in other words they are done in compile time, in the close future neuroSTR will support execution time operations.

 There are two classes of selector operations: selector functions inner operations and selection set operations.
-The latter, are operations that combine the output of two or more selection functions, whereas the first are regular function operation over selectors.
+The latter, are operations that combine the output of two selectors, whereas the first are regular function operation over selectors.

 ### [Inner operations](selectors/operations.html#inner)